7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 Punta Caracol gets kudos for striving to be as environmentally responsible as possible.

-Solar panels provide electricity and a bio-digestor debugs waste water.
+As well, solar panels provide electricity and a bio-digestor debugs waste water.

 Of course, there’s no air-conditioning, just ceiling fans.